Knots for Stair Ropes & Handrails

 Knots for 24mm rope

-- 2 ply manrope knot: 5cm(l) x 7cm(h)
+• 2 ply manrope knot: 5cm(l) x 7cm(h)

-- 3 ply manrope knot: 6cm(l) x 8cm(h)
+• 3 ply manrope knot: 6cm(l) x 8cm(h)

-- Eye splice: Approx. 25cm long
+• Eye splice: Approx. 25cm long

 Knots for 32mm rope

-- 2 ply manrope knot: 7cm(l) x 9cm(h)
+• 2 ply manrope knot: 7cm(l) x 9cm(h)

-- 3 ply manrope knot: 8cm(l) x 11cm(h)
+• 3 ply manrope knot: 8cm(l) x 11cm(h)

-- Eye splice: Approx. 30cm long
+• Eye splice: Approx. 30cm long

-Decorative endings for Stair ropes
+Decorative endings for Handrail Ropes

-In addition, we offer a series of decorative endings - all are integral to the stair ropes they finish i.e. they are made with the strands of the same rope and therefore are much more durable and secure than screw-on, sewn or glued fixings.
+In addition, we offer a series of decorative endings - all are integral to the ropes they finish i.e. they are made with the strands of the same rope and therefore are much more durable and secure than screw-on, sewn or glued fixings.

-It should be noted that decorative rope endings are generally less suitable for stair ropes in heavy or constant use.
-Even although the rope will always be locked at the end bracket by a cross screw (with all the fittings we provide), it is the end of a stair rope that takes the most wear, so a Manrope stopper knot or Eye splice loop will reduce the stress on the rope end at this point to a much greater extent than a more flexible arrangement such as a loosely hanging crown plait or extended rope tassel.
+It should be noted that decorative rope endings are generally less suitable for rope bannisters in heavy or constant use.
+Even although the rope will always be locked at the end bracket by a cross screw (with all the fittings we provide), it is the end of a bannister rope that takes the most wear, so a Manrope stopper knot or Eye splice loop will reduce the stress on the rope end at this point to a much greater extent than a more flexible arrangement such as a loosely hanging crown plait or extended rope tassel.
 The one exception to this is the Matthew Walker Knot Tassel which, when positioned right against the end fitting (see below) is as secure as a Manrope knot.

 The Crown Plait